libgd/libgd/src/readme.txt

         void gdImagePaletteCopy(gdImagePtr dst, gdImagePtr src)
                 _(FUNCTION)_
-                Copies a palette from one image to another, doing it's best to match the colors in the target image to the colors in the source palette.
+                Copies a palette from one image to another, attempting to match the colors in the target image to the colors in the source palette.

   Miscellaneous Functions